Subscribe to my blog to download my new Branding Guide with videos.

 Each facet is in turn measured by a set of traits.

-To apply these to a brand, rank the traits on a scale of 1-51—the least representative5—the most representative
+To apply these to a brand, rank the traits on a scale of 1 to 5, where 1 is the least representative and 5 is the most representative.

 Remember that your brand personality should have a role in advancing the business strategy and the brand.